Meyaadha Maan

 Meyaadha Maan is a 2017 Indian Tamil-language romantic comedy film written and directed by Rathna Kumar in his feature directorial debut and produced by Karthik Subbaraj's Stone Bench Creations.
 The film stars Vaibhav and Priya Bhavani Shankar in the leads, with Vivek Prasanna, Indhuja Ravichandran, Arun Prasath, and Amrutha Srinivasan in supporting roles.
 It is an adaptation of Kumar's own short film Madhu, which he had directed for the Stone Bench Creations anthology film Bench Talkies.
 This is the screen debut of both Priya and Indhuja.

 The film focuses on 'Idhayam' Murali, a happy-go-lucky light music singer, and his relationships with his longtime, one-sided love interest Madhumitha, his sister Sudarvizhi and his best friend Vinoth.
-Kumar was asked by Subbaraj to adapt his short film Madhu into a feature-length film due to its commercial nature.
+Kumar was asked by Karthik to adapt his short film Madhu into a feature-length film due to its commercial nature.
 Except for Vivek Prasanna, the lead cast members of the film were replaced by Vaibhav and Priya for this film.
 Production was completed silently and the venture was first reported by the media in June 2017, with the film being shot primarily in Royapuram, Chennai.

 The film's music is composed by Santhosh Narayanan, whose soundtrack album received a positive response.
-The film features cinematography handled by Vidhu Ayyanna and editing done by Shafiq Muhammed Ali.
+The film features cinematography handled by Vidhu Ayyanna and editing done by Shafique Muhamed Ali.

 Meyaadha Maan was released on 18 October 2017, coinciding with Diwali, and received positive reviews from critics praising the performances of the cast, particularly those of Indhuja and Vivek, and the major technical aspects.
 The film was a sleeper hit at the box office.
 Indhuja received a win for Best Supporting Actress at the 11th Ananda Vikatan Cinema Awards, while Vivek Prasanna received an award for Best Supporting Actor at the 10th Vijay Awards.